 Hazardous household materials that may be present after the flood include garden or farm chemicals, cleaning products and pool chlorine.

-Chemical safety - Environmental Protection Authority (EPA) website.
+Disposing of waste - Environmental Protection Authority (EPA) website.

 Do not use appliances that have been exposed to water, covered with mud or damaged until you have a qualified electrician check them.
 Do not attempt to check them yourself.